-VOA employees are encouraged to bring issues not covered in this guide to the attention of their Service Chiefs, Division Directors, the Office of General Counsel or VOA Senior Management as appropriate.
+VOA employees are encouraged to bring issues not covered in this guide to the attention of their supervisors, Service Chiefs, Division Directors, VOA Senior Management or the Office of General Counsel as appropriate.

-There may be times when Central News or a Language Service will be working on stories that allege wrongdoing.
+There may be times when the News Center or a Language Service will be working on stories that allege wrongdoing.
 In those cases, the Office of General Counsel must be consulted.
+[Also see Legal Issues, p.80]